avere001/rshell/README.md

 ### Quitting rshell
-In order to properly close rshell, simply type exit just like any other command. exit will ignore any arguments passed to it
+In order to properly close rshell, simply type exit just like any other command. exit will ignore any arguments passed to it.
+Additionally any commands connected after exit is called will not be executed
 ```
 $ exit
 ```